Cruise Line Price Drop and Rebook Policies for Every Major Line

 Now the details, line by line.

 The play: Book early, watch the price.
-If it drops before final payment, call and reprice.
+If it drops before final payment, file the claim and get repriced.
 A Royal Caribbean price tracker makes this easier — 27.8% of RC sailings show a 10%+ weekly shift.
-After final payment, your options are limited unless you're within that 48-hour window.
+After final payment, your options are effectively none.

 Before final payment: Celebrity will reprice your booking to match a lower publicly advertised fare.
 Same rules as Royal Caribbean — same ship, same date, same category.
 You can submit a claim within 48 hours of booking or anytime before the final payment due date.